This post may contain affiliate links. Please read our disclosure policy.

 - Form the mixture into 18 balls and press to a disc shape and place on a tray lined with parchment paper.
 Place in the refrigerator to firm up for at least 30 minutes

-- Heat a large grill pan over medium heat and add half the oil and half the butter.
+- Heat a large flat griddle pan over medium heat and add half the oil and half the butter.
 Once melted, place half the chicken cakes into the pan.
 Fry for about 3-4 minutes per side.
 Since we are dealing with raw chicken, I inserted a probe thermometer into the side of one of the cooked cakes to make sure it was at least 150 degrees F before removing to a platter.
 Repeat for second batch.